Burglar Alarms & Home Security Systems

 PART 2

-The first part of this guide gave you security alarm basics, including the benefits of security alarms, main security alarm system components and how to plan and lay out an security alarm system.
+The first part of this guide gave you the basics of a home security system, including the benefits of home security alarm systems, main home security and alarm systems components, and how to plan and lay out a house security alarm system.

-Part two will help you to correctly position, install and commission the components of an security alarm system as well as giving you some visual hints and tips on best practice and how to avoid common pitfalls and mistakes.
+Part two will help you correctly position, install, and commission the components of your home security system, plus visual hints and tips on best practices and how to avoid common pitfalls when setting up your burglar alarm and alarm security system.

-Positioning and Installing the Security Alarm System Components
+Positioning and Installing the Home Security System Components

 1. Control Panels